vinaykanna/javascript-basic-tasks/README.md

 # javascript-projects
-These are basic javascript project to practice Javascript.
+These are basic javascript projects to practice Javascript.